7 Stops- 7 Diverse Communities – 70 Years Of JDC’s Humanitarian Work In Israel

 Sarna is regarded by Forward newspaper as one of the most prominent historians of American Judaism.
 He is the author of Lincoln and the Jews: A History and is on the Board with JDC.
 Sarna is married to Boston College theology professor Ruth Langer, with two children, Aaron and Leah.

-Leah Sarna teaches in the Dr. Beth Samuels High School Program.
-She is a third year student at Yeshivat Maharat and a Wexner Graduate Fellow.
+Leah Sarna is a fourth year student at Yeshivat Maharat and a Wexner Graduate Fellow.
 She also serves as the Congregational Intern at the Hebrew Institute of White Plains, where she teaches Torah to adults and bnot mitzvah.
+After her ordination in June, Leah will begin working as the Director of Religious Engagement at Anshe Sholom Bnai Israel Congregation in Chicago, Illinois.

 Originally from Newton, MA, Leah studied at the Maimonides School and the Beit Midrash for Women at Migdal Oz before completing her undergraduate degree in Philosophy & Psychology at Yale University in 2014.